 Natural Language Processing (NLP) plays a crucial role in the fast, accurate and efficient analysis of customer feedback.
 It enables forward-thinking businesses to gain real-time insights from large amounts of customer data.
 NLP feedback analysis involves automated analysis of text-based customer responses to extract actionable insights.

-NLP encompasses several techniques such as text preprocessing, tokenization, part-of-speech tagging, and syntactic analysis.
+NLP encompasses several techniques, such as text preprocessing, tokenization, part-of-speech tagging, and syntactic analysis.
 Each technique plays a critical role in transforming unstructured customer feedback into structured, actionable insights that can be used to improve products and services.

 Natural language processing tools: